modelpack/model-spec/README.md

 Especially, we look forward to integrating the model specification with different model registry implementations (like [Harbor](https://goharbor.io/) and [Kubeflow model registry](https://www.kubeflow.org/docs/components/model-registry/overview/)), as well as existing model centric infrastructure projects like [Huggingface](https://huggingface.co/), [KitOps](https://kitops.ml/), [Kubeflow](https://www.kubeflow.org/), [Lepton](https://www.lepton.ai/), [Ollama](https://github.com/ollama/ollama), [ORAS](https://oras.land/), and others.

+## LICENSE

+Apache 2.0 License.
+Please see [LICENSE](LICENSE) for more information.

 Enjoy!

+Need Help?
+Join KitOps community
+For support, release updates, and general KitOps discussion, please join the KitOps Discord.
+Follow KitOps on X for daily updates.

+If you need help there are several ways to reach our community and Maintainers outlined in our support doc

+Reporting Issues and Suggesting Features
+Your insights help KitOps evolve as an open standard for AI/ML.
+We deeply value the issues and feature requests we get from users in our community 💖.
+To contribute your thoughts,navigate to the Issues tab and hitting the New Issue green button.
+Our templates guide you in providing essential details to address your request effectively.

+Joining the KitOps Contributors
+We ❤️ our KitOps community and contributors.
+To learn more about the many ways you can contribute (you don't need to be a coder) and how to get started see our Contributor's Guide.
+Please read our Governance and our Code of Conduct before contributing.

+📢 KitOps Community Calls (bi-weekly)
+Wednesdays @ 13:30 – 14:00 Time zone: America/Toronto Video call link: Google Meet Or dial: (CA) +1 647-736-3184 PIN: 144 931 404# More phone numbers: Phone Numbers

+A Community Built on Respect
+At KitOps, inclusivity, empathy, and responsibility are at our core.
+Please read our Code of Conduct to understand the values guiding our community.